s3ql/s3ql/developer-notes/block_cache.md

 - **Adding an `await` between synchronous operations?** Verify that no invariant depends on those operations being atomic.
 In particular, sequences of database calls that must see consistent state should not be split by a checkpoint.
 - **Accessing shared state after an `await`?** Re-validate assumptions — another task may have modified `cache`, `in_transit`, or database rows during the checkpoint.
 The existing code demonstrates this pattern: `upload_if_dirty()` and `evict()` both re-check entry state after acquiring locks.
-- **Holding a lock across an `await`?** This is sometimes necessary (e.g., the upload path holds the entry lock across the hash computation).
+- **Holding a lock across an `await`?** This is sometimes necessary (e.g., the upload path holds the block lock across the hash computation).
 Ensure the locked resource cannot be needed by the task you might yield to, or deadlock results.
 - **Offloading to a thread?** The thread must not access `cache`, `in_transit`, the database, or any shared Python object.
 Only file descriptors and immutable data are safe.
 See Section 8.

 ## Improvement Ideas

-### Split MultiLock into two objects.

-Currently, the same multi-lock is used for both (inode, blockno) pairs and object ids.
-It would easier to understand to put these different kinds of values into different mlock instances.

 ### Unify or eliminate the in_transit set

 Current state: in_transit is a set of CacheEntry objects currently being uploaded.
 It's checked by upload_if_dirty() (skip if already in transit), evict() (skip in-transit entries), transfer_in_progress(), and CommitTask.
-It partially duplicates what the entry lock already provides.
+It partially duplicates what the block lock already provides.

 Idea: Replace in_transit with a boolean flag on CacheEntry (e.g., uploading).
 This is simpler than a